aroberge/ideas/docs/html/_sources/what.rst.txt

 Additional motivation
 ---------------------

-Often, on Python-ideas, a suggestion is made to someone that proposes something new to try it by modifying Python using an import hook.
+Often, on the old Python-ideas mailing list, and possibly on the `Python discuss ideas <https://discuss.python.org/c/ideas/6>`_` , a suggestion is made to someone that proposes something new to try it by modifying Python using an import hook.
 For example:

     *You can pretty easily write an import hook to intercept module loading